soumukhe/aciCloudABC-FreeRadius/README.md

 # Below not applicable.
-Using Terraform Main Module to do everything automatically
+Using Terraform Main Module azurerm-vmmain to do everything automatically
 #  How to Install:  <br>
    Clone this repo <br>
    cd to the directory where docker-compose.yaml file is:  ~/aciCloudABC-FreeRadius <br>